Ale-JRD/Alblogtrad/content/post/Trad-1/index.md

 Sticking his upper body close to her back and holding her breasts tight with his right hand as he fondled them, Yuu made a sharp upward thrust all the way to her deepest part, and this time, he switched his movement to a circular one.

 「Ahiii!
 That’s… not good… Ahh!
 Ahh, ahh, ahh, aaaaaaaaaaaah!
-I, I, I’m cumming---!!!」
+I, I, I’m cumming-!!!」

 As soon as Yuu saw Kazumi arching her body back, he pulled out his penis with a sticky pop.